rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

 --------

 The response groups return data by role.
-Each role is shown as a ``tenantAssignment``, and with all tenants on which the user has the role are included, regardless of the tenant's domain.
+Each role is shown as a ``tenantAssignment`` and with all tenants on which the user has the role are included, regardless of the tenant's domain.

 .. list-table::